LeahGrim/eazie-book/README.md

 ## Acknowledgements

 Thanks to our clients Hong and Dean for giving us the idea for Eaziebook!
-We would also like to thank Prime Academy and our instructor, Edan Schwartz, for providing us with a space that allowed us to complete this project.
+We would also like to thank Prime Digital Academy and to our instructor, Edan Schwartz, for providing us with a space that allowed us to complete this project.